Quest: A Group for Lesbian and Gay Catholics Records

 In 2003, Quest’s founder, Ralph Long, addressed the 30th Anniversary Conference in Birmingham, giving a history of Quest from the first advertisement in the new paper, Gay Times, through to the present day.
 More details are available on the Quest website.

-No finding aid is available.
+No online finding aid is available at this time.

 Catholic (Roman) | Quest | England | London | United Kingdom